About OP-EZY

 Using old (recycled) equipment, we have been able to create this site.

-We used to use a really old server, that was originally an old School Desktop computer, we then switched to a couple of newer old laptops (confusing, yeah!), then finally switched to a desktop with more RAM and hard drives in a RAID 1 configuration to protect against data loss:
+We used to use a really old server, that was originally an old School Desktop computer, we then switched to a couple of newer old laptops (confusing, yeah!), we then switched to a desktop with more RAM and hard drives in a RAID 1 configuration to protect against data loss, which infamously caught fire!
+We then invested in a proper server machine:

 More About Our Servers